-When any physician, medical institution, nurse, school employee, social worker, or other person has reasonable cause to believe that a child has been subjected to abuse or neglect or observes such child being subjected to conditions or circumstances which reasonably would athletics who engages in a brawl, melee, fight or similar inappropriate behavior that arises while the student is participating in, or attending, a game or event may be suspended from participation in co-curricular and/or athletics competition for up to 90 activity days.
-All coaches, activity sponsors or staff responsible for co-curricular and athletic activities should be notified of this participation restriction, and should notify students and parent(s)/ guardian(s) immediately of this participation restriction.
+Coaches have the responsibility, pursuant to the OPS Student Code of Conduct to impose participation restrictions or eligibility restrictions for participation in co-curricular activities on students for inappropriate behavior.
+It is the policy of the Omaha Public Schools that any student participant in co-curricular activities and athletics who engages in a brawl, melee, fight or similar inappropriate behavior that arises while the student is participating in, or attending, a game or event may be suspended from participation in co-curricular and/or athletics competition for up to 90 activity days.
+All coaches, activity sponsors or staff responsible for co-curricular and athletic activities should be notified of this participation restriction, and should notify students and parent(s)/guardian(s) immediately of this participation restriction.